Django project layout alternatives

 cookiecutter-django layout

 The Django out of the box project layout is OK as a starting point, but it leaves out a lot of common configuration and setup, and is not very version control system friendly.
-Another approach to laying out a Django project is exemplified by cookiecutter-django. cookiecutter-django is built on top of the cookiecutter project templating tool.
+Another approach to laying out a Django project is exemplified by cookiecutter-django. cookiecutter-django

-cookiecutter is installed simply by using pip:
+is installed simply by using pip

 pip install cookiecutter

-Once cookiecutter is installed you can go ahead and create a project:
+is installed you can go ahead and create a project:

 cookiecutter https://github.com/pydanny/cookiecutter-django